kokejohh/monthy_hall/README.md

-# Monthy Hall with c
+# Monty Hall with c